att-innovate/firework/README.md

 - Going through <a href="https://www.altera.com/support/training/course/oqsys3000.html"> one course in particular</a> from the *Advanced Hardware* section of Intel's FPGA Technical Trianing curricula that connected everything I learned up to that point and gave me the last bit of information I needed to be able to confidently begin designing the hardware accelerator
 - (and finally) Reading the <a href="https://github.com/att-innovate/firework/blob/master/resources/AMBA%20AXI%20and%20ACE%20Protocol%20Specification.pdf">AMBA AXI and ACE Protocol Specification</a> to learn about the <a href="https://en.wikipedia.org/wiki/Bus_(computing)">system bus</a> (or interconnect) used to build ARM-based SoCs and specifically, <a href="https://www.xilinx.com/products/intellectual-property/axi.html#details">AXI4 interfaces</a>* and the signals that comprise them (since this is the interface our hardware accelerator would have to implement!)

 The remainder of this section is broken down into three parts.
 First, I'll elaborate on the initiatives above and walk through the resources and useful exercises that helped me gain intuition on how hardware accelerators are built on Arria 10 SoC platforms.
-I'll conclude this part with a discussion on the course that [put all the pieces together](README.md#putting-the-pieces-together) followed by an overview of the [AMBA AXI4 interface](README.md#amba-axi-and-ace-protocol-specification).
+I'll conclude this part with a discussion on the course that [put all the pieces together](README.md#iv-putting-the-pieces-together) followed by an overview of the [AMBA AXI4 interface](README.md#v-amba-axi-and-ace-protocol-specification).
 Next, I'll present the hardware accelerator's RTL design (high-level architecture, pipeline stages, datapaths, FSMs, etc.) and describe how it implements the `CodedOutputStream::Write*()` methods identified in the last section.
 In the last part, I'll show how to implement the design in Quartus Prime (using <a href="https://en.wikipedia.org/wiki/Verilog#Verilog_2001">Verilog</a> to capture its behavior) and how to verify its functional correctness by using ModelSim-Intel FPGA to run gate-level simulations.

 #### a.
 Building hardware accelerators on the Arria 10 SoC platform

-Let's take a look at the online training, examples, and other available resources that provide the necessary context for building hardware accelerators on the Arria 10 SoC platform.
+Let's take a look at the online training, examples, and other available resources that provided the necessary context for building hardware accelerators on the Arria 10 SoC platform.

-##### Intel FPGA Technical Training (and other online resources)
+##### i.
+Intel FPGA Technical Training (and other online resources)

 If you don't have prior experience working with FPGAs or using design tools such as Quartus Prime, then Intel's <a href="https://www.altera.com/support/training/curricula.html">FPGA Technical Training</a> curricula is a great starting point.
 Intel provides several free online courses that cover almost every aspect of the FPGA design process: from the history of programmable logic devices to the use of HDLs (Verilog, VHDL) for capturing circuit behavior, tutorials on using Quartus Prime, Qsys, and other tools at the various stages (and levels) of design, performing static timing analysis, using on-chip logic analyzers for debugging, and much more.
 Take some time to go through the catalog and select the courses that you feel necessary to fill voids in your skillset.
 Of the courses available, below are the ones that I found relevant to this project.
 If you're already familiar with a particular topic or tool, then feel free to skip the training.
 At a minimum, I recommend going through the bolded courses as a refresher on how to use Verilog + Quartus Prime to implement RTL designs and Qsys to build complete systems.